co-cddo/cloudmaturity/src/assessment/security.md

 () **Centralized, Immutable Audit Logs with Automated Monitoring:** Immutable system audit logs are centrally stored.
 Their integrity is continuously assured, and the auditing process is automated.
 Log retention is defined and enforced automatically.
 () **Regular Audits and Legal Compliance Checks:** Regular spot-check exercises are conducted with the assistance of auditors and legal experts.
 These checks ensure the integrity, completeness, and legal admissibility of logs as key evidence in potential criminal prosecutions.

+## What measures are in place in your organization to mitigate the risk of data breaches, including exfiltration, corruption, deletion, and non-availability?[radios] =

+() **Manual Data Access Classification:** Data access is primarily managed through manual classification, with minimal automation or centralized control.
+() **Centralized Policies and Controls:** A centralized set of policies and controls is in place to prevent unauthorized data access, forming the core of the data security strategy.
+() **Policies with Limited Monitoring:** In addition to centralized policies and controls, limited monitoring for data exfiltration is conducted to identify potential breaches.
+() **Comprehensive Controls with Automated Detection:** Preventative, detective, and corrective controls are implemented.
+Anomaly detection and correction are automated using a range of platforms and tools, providing a more robust defense.
+() **Fully Automated Security and Proactive Monitoring:** Advanced, fully automated controls and anomaly detection systems are in place.
+This includes proactive monitoring, regular access reviews, and continuous auditing to ensure data security and compliance.

 {% include 'nextAssessmentButton.njk' %}